-The burgeoning family intimacy and urge to connect socially generally lead to creating a great extended family WhatsApp group.
+The burgeoning family intimacy and the urge to connect socially generally led to the creation of a great extended family WhatsApp group.
 Usually, any uncle or aunt leads the way in this great reunion of souls by voluntarily taking the admin role.
-The rest of the members think of a moral duty to join the group anyway or face the derision and dismay of elders for eternity.
+The rest of the members think of a moral duty to join the group anyway or face the ridicule and dismay of elders for eternity!

 How does the group function?

 The modus operandi of the esteemed group starts with the joining of all the essential/head members (parents from each family) and then their immediate offspring and senior citizens like grandma or grandpa.
 The previously unknown cousins meet in the group like the long-forgotten friends who had separated at the fair (typically in Bollywood movies!).
-The love blossoms for a while, and the usual social anxiety issue comes.
+The love blossoms and the usual social anxiety issue comes.
 The conversation lingers mainly in formal, semi-formal, or informal, colloquial language, depending on the relationship.
-For example, if cousins interact, they use informal language among themselves.
-But in a group chat, one has to behave; otherwise, have to face the wrath of morally superior elders.
+For example, if cousins interact, they use everyday language among themselves.
+But in a group chat, one has to behave; otherwise, one has to face the wrath of morally superior elders.

-Usual sharing of content like links to videos, audio, and any pdfs is done by the admin members or 2-3 maximum active members of the group who feel their top-most priority to inform what’s happening around the world.
-How the drinking of kadha will ensure a corona-free happy-happy vibe or how some dress will ward off the evil ogling peasants – this type of video is shared by the senior citizens of the group.
-The middle-aged group gets busy with political discussion, expected Modi-Nehru stuff, and subsequent blame-game.
-The younger ones are left alone to ponder over their presence in the group and given ample time to rethink why they joined the group in the first place.
+How the drinking of kadha will ensure a corona-free happy-happy vibe or how some dress will ward off the evil ogling peasants – the senior citizens of the group share this type of video.
+The usual sharing of content like links to videos, audio, and PDFs is done by the admin members or 2-3 maximum active group members who feel their top-most priority to inform what’s happening worldwide.
+The middle-aged group gets busy with political discussion, expected Modi-Nehru stuff, and subsequent blame games.
+The younger ones are left alone to ponder their presence in the group and given ample time to rethink why they joined the group in the first place!

 Many unverified forwarded messages do the rounds in the family group chats.
-Elders also believe in this crap most of the time and form their opinion on the subjects instantly.
-It’s the job of the younger population really to counter fake posts with fact-checking and letting others know the truth.
+Elders also believe in this crap most of the time and instantly form their opinion on the subjects.
+It’s the job of the younger population to counter fake posts by fact-checking and letting others know the truth.
 But many don’t do the honor and go with the flow of ignorance.

 Some pointers for a well-behaved social interaction in the group-